Stocks rise as Wall Street stabilizes after omicron fall - ExBulletin

 Of course, the only way to know which scenario will ultimately happen is to wait and see it happen.
 And that uncertainty in the meantime could lead to more swings in the stock market, which has jumped more than 24% this year and set a record as recently as Nov.
 18.

-“We’re just going to be in the dark for several weeks here,” LPL’s Detrick said.
+Were just going to be in the dark for several weeks here, LPL Detrick said.

 Sources